-As a service provider to industry, MLA's employees are vital to delivering outcomes that support MLA's strategic priorities for the red meat industry.
-MLA commissions an employee engagement survey, conducted by Aon Hewitt, measuring engagement across the company, both domestically and internationally.
-MLA's results from the latest survey in 2016-17 were above the Australia and New Zealand average and MLA continues to work towards being recognised among the 'best employers'.
+As a service provider to industry.
+MLA's employees are vital to delivering outcomes that support MLA's strategic priorities for the red meat industry.
+MLA commissions an employee engagement survey, conducted by Aon Hewitt, to measure engagement across the company and strives for continuous improvement to work toward being recognised amongst the best employers in Australia.